 (Heads-up: the track below comes on pretty loud and sudden.)

 Bill Orcutt has spent much of the decade channeling the no wave energy left over from his band Harry Pussy into his (poor, poor) acoustic guitar, violently deconstructing a myriad of American standards along the way.
-Albums like How the Thing Sings and A History of Every One punked the fuck out of American Primitivism and effectively reinvented the instrument – well, they gave me some new ideas, anyway.
+Albums like How the Thing Sings and A History of Every One punked the fuck out of American Primitivism and capitalized on the instrument’s free improvisational potential to perhaps the greatest extent since Derek Bailey.
 However, Bill's gone electric on his latest release, and the results are more modest than one might expect.
 This is after all a self-titled album by the man who spent the last several years producing some of the most brutal acoustic guitar recordings of all time, and now that he has a decidedly more powerful weapon in his hands we're getting something low-key?
-Well, it was a wise move, as this is the best solo guitar album I've heard all decade.
+Well, it was a wise move, as this is among the best solo guitar albums I've heard all decade.
 The only things I miss that were lost in the jump to amplification are the involuntary vocalizations Bill would make while going off on his detuned and destrung six-string.
 Those really added to the rawness.
 Bill takes things a bit easier on this album, though there is no shortage of explosive, high-attack moments, especially the closing rendition of "The Star-Spangled Banner."
 For the most part, his covers are easier to recognize this time around, the highlight being his take on "Ol' Man River."
 There's still a ton of bite and soul to Bill's playing; he just seems more willing than in the past to preserve some of these songs' inherent beauty.
-I respect that restraint.
+Gotta respect that restraint.

 For my money, Profound Lore is the best extreme music label out there, and I had trouble choosing between the two multi-disc albums it released this year.
-The first was Bell Witch's Mirror Reaper, a powerful piece of funeral doom that should be experienced at least once.
+The first was Bell Witch's Mirror Reaper, a powerful piece of funeral doom that should be experienced in one sitting at least once.
 But the album I'll have in heavier rotation is Rainbow Mirror, which commemorates 20 years of Prurient by way of three hours' worth of noisy drones.
 I've had the first two discs for a couple of weeks and once I got past the initial disappointment of Dominick's growls and screams being entirely absent here, I got absorbed by the cold, staticky soundscapes.
 I'm really in awe (and envy) of the album's textures, as well as the trio's ability to keep the tension escalating across all of these lengthy tracks.
-While it's an entirely different animal from Frozen Niagara Falls and is far from Prurient's harshest project, Rainbow Mirror is at once the most mesmerizing and thrilling ambient work I've heard in a long time.
-Gotta give Profound Lore props for being a metal label that's willing to put out a 4-CD set of dark ambience.
+While it's an entirely different animal from Frozen Niagara Falls and is far from Prurient's harshest project, Rainbow Mirror is at once the most mesmerizing and thrilling ambient work I heard this year.
+Props to Profound Lore for being a metal label that's willing to put out a 4-CD set of dark ambience.

 I'm doing something a little different with this year's honorable mentions section, devoting it to miscellaneous releases.
-Basically I'm listing albums that're live, limited, compiled, archival, or reissued – reasons why I feel they wouldn't really fit with the ones above.
+Basically I'm listing albums that're live, limited, compiled, archival, or reissued—reasons why I feel they wouldn't really fit with the ones above.
 Also A Crow Looked at Me because I wouldn't consider it a personal favorite in Phil's catalog, but still think its concept and aesthetic deserve recognition.
-In other words: I don’t feel right ranking it.
 Anyway, the sorting is alphabetical and the lineup is arguably just as good as the actual Top 10.

 Thanks so much for reading.
 If you enjoyed this, below you can find the list I wrote last year.
 Other than that, happy holidays and New Year.